tingriley/merge-image/README.md

 # merge-image
   * this program combines tiles into one single image.
   * usage
-      * put tile images under img folder
+      * put tiles under img folder
       * run python merge.py
       * the output file will be merge.png
-  * note: all tile images should have the same dimension.
+  * note: all tiles should have the same dimension.